 Born Sarah Breedlove in 1867 to recently freed slaves, Walker spent her early years on a Louisiana plantation and later moved to St. Louis, Missouri with her daughter to escape a life of poverty.

 She began experimenting with hair care products after a scalp condition caused her to lose much of her hair.
-In 1904, Walker met fellow black entrepreneur Annie Malone and joined her team as a sales agent, using and promoting Malone’s product, “The Great Wonderful Hair Grower.”
-Walker used $1.25 to break out on her own and launch her own line of hair products for black women.
+In 1904, Walker met fellow Black entrepreneur Annie Malone and joined her team as a sales agent, using and promoting Malone’s product, “The Great Wonderful Hair Grower.”
+Walker used $1.25 to break out on her own and launch her own line of hair products for Black women.
 The business boomed, with a mail-order component and a large factory in Indianapolis.
-Her company employed 40,000 African American women and men in the U.S. Central America, and the Caribbean.
+Her company employed 40,000 Black women and men in the U.S. Central America, and the Caribbean.